AnthonyBytes/cookie-stand/README.md

 - Home (index.html) = 80
 <img src="img/home-lighthouse-score.png">

-- Sales (sales.html) =
+- Sales (sales.html) = 94
 <img src="img/sales-lighthouse.png">

 ## Today I:
-- Updated the homepage to meet all requirements.
-- worked on table to and completed foot
+- completed js for table.
-- worked to add new input feature on top of table
+- completed js for the input feature at top
-- did some css work to make things look pretty
+- did some css work to make things look a little better

 ## Reflections and Comments
 - Lab 9 was tricky, not unlike all the labs this week.
 I still need time to finish up a few things on each lab, so looking forward to the weekend to continue working.